-Several great books have been written on couples sex therapy.
+Several great books have been written for partners of sex addicts.
 Preview them here:

 After the Affair: Healing the Pain and Rebuilding Trust When a Partner has Been Unfaithful